 "They're in all cultures — no matter how far back you go, there's always art or myths or stories about owls.
-They're on our corporate logos, sports logos, products use them to advertise, they're on castle walls and churches.
+They're on our corporate logos, sports logos; products use them to advertise, they're on castle walls and churches.
 I have a Greek coin that dates back to 400 B.C.E. with an owl on it."

 Even the Chauvet cave in France, which includes Pleistocene art dating back around 30,000 years, contains an etching of an owl.
 So, what about owls drives humans to treat them as modern-day totems for everything from Tootsie Pop to Trip Advisor and Duolingo?
 Well, they are pretty cool.

-To make their sense of hearing even keener, an owl's entire face acts as a sort of satellite dish for sound waves to make their sense of hearing even keener.
-Their beaks are tiny to keep out of the way, and the circular depressions around their huge eyes boost their ability to snag the sound of a mouse scurrying beneath the snow, like a catcher's mitt.
+To make their sense of hearing even keener, an owl's entire face acts as a satellite dish for sound waves to make their sense of hearing even keener.
+Their beaks are tiny to keep out of the way, and the circular depressions around their huge eyes boost their ability to snag the sound of a mouse scurrying beneath the snow like a catcher's mitt.